quantumjot/PyFolding/README.md

 ---
 ### Example scripts, data and Jupyter notebooks
 PyFolding can be used within IPython Notebooks (Jupyter).
-Several example notebooks are provided in the notebooks folder.
+Several example notebooks are provided in the notebooks folder of the PyFolding-Notebooks repo.
 To install Jupyter notebooks please read the accompanying file "SETUP.md".

 Example data can be found in the /examples folder.